dean-tessone/OpenMCD/README.md

   - Project: https://www.cellpose.org/
 - readimc: IMC file reader used to load .mcd acquisitions and channel data.
   - Project: https://github.com/BodenmillerGroup/readimc

-4. **Display issues**
-   - Ensure your system supports the required OpenGL version for PyQt5
-   - Try running with different Qt backends if needed

-### Getting Help

-If you encounter issues:
-1. Check that all dependencies are correctly installed
-2. Verify your .mcd file is not corrupted
-3. Ensure you have sufficient system memory
-4. Check the console output for detailed error messages

 ## License